L E X I N G T O N

 Lexington is currently competing at Grand Prix and was the 2014 & 2015 USDF All-Breeds National Champion

-the first and only Friesian Sporthorse stallion so far to have acheived Gold Elite Book status.
+him the first Friesian Sporthorse stallion to have acheived Gold Elite Book status.

 Lexington made his Grand Prix debut in 2013 as a 10-year-old.